 The Council has a statutory requirement to collect, use and share vulnerable adult data under the Civil Contingencies Act 2004, the act places a duty on authorities to “maintain plans for the purpose of ensuring that if an emergency occurs or is likely to occur it is able to perform its function so far as necessary for the purpose of preventing, reducing, controlling or mitigating its effects”.
 As part of this planning we may share vulnerable adults data including your name, address and vulnerability characteristics with other Surrey Local Resilience Forum partners (e.g. emergency services, local authorities, health trusts, voluntary organisations/charities, utility companies, transport companies, government agencies) to facilitate planning, facilitate response and recovery during incidents, and other activities in relation to Civil Contingencies work.
 We are allowed to share this data under the legal basis; legal obligation, public task and to protect the vital of interests of individuals.
 When we share this date we ensure that adequate safeguards are in place and only the minimum information is shared.

 Prevention of fraud and crime

-We also collect, use and share Personal Data to other bodies responsible for auditing and administering public funds, or where undertaking a public function in order to detect fraud and protect public funds.
+We also collect, use and share Personal Data Interally and to other bodies responsible for auditing and administering public funds, or where undertaking a public function in order to detect fraud and protect public funds.
 For example, we participate in the Cabinet Office’s National Fraud Initiative which compares computer records, usually personal information, to locate data differences as these may indicate potentially fraudulent claims and payments.
-View further information regarding the National Fraud Initiative’s data matching exercise
+View further information regarding the National Fraud Initiative’s data matching exercise.